varigence/docs/bimlflex/reference-documentation/extension-points/Staging-Sql.md

 ---
-uid: bimlflex-app-reference-documentation-Staging-Sql
+uid: bimlflex-app-reference-documentation-Staging-SQL
-title: BimlFlex App Definition for Staging Sql
+title: BimlFlex App Definition for Staging SQL
-summary: Documentation of functionality within BimlFlex for the Staging Sql Extension Point category
+summary: Documentation of functionality within BimlFlex for the Staging SQL Extension Point category
 varigenceProduct: BimlFlex
 varigenceArticleType: Reference
 ---

-# Staging Sql Extension Points
+# Staging SQL Extension Points

-The Staging Sql category has the following available Extension Points defined.
+The Staging SQL category has the following available Extension Points defined.

-## Staging Temporary Table Truncate Sql
+## Staging Temporary Table Truncate SQL

 Specify a SQL statement that will override the TRUNCATE used in the Source Temporary Table Query for a given target Object.